Top 10 Government Banks in India 2026: PSU Banks List and Rankings

 Be it for savings, loans, or investments, the top 10 government banks in India offer it all.

-This government bank list has the names of the top 10 sarkari banks in India, their founding years, and their P/E ratio.
+This government bank list has the names of the top 10 sarkari banks in India, their founding years, and their market cap, branches, and number of ATMs.

-Top 10 Government Banks in India 2025: An Overview
+Top 10 Government Banks in India 2026: Market Cap, Branches and Key Metrics

 Here’s a brief overview of each of the best government banks in India, complete with their latest financial insights!